 By Jakob Harry Hybel

-Built on the ruins of the Gothic Church of Saint Kolumba in the old center of Cologne, not far from the city's spectacular cathedral, Swiss master architect Peter Zumthor's Kolumba Museum stands as an equally uplifting and melancholic testament to the glorious and the bleak chapters of the city's past.
+Built on the ruins of the Gothic Church of St. Columba in the old center of Cologne, not far from the city's spectacular cathedral, Swiss architect Peter Zumthor's Kolumba Museum stands as an equally uplifting and melancholic testament to the glorious and the bleak chapters of the city's past.

-Throughout the history of Cologne, since the earliest Roman settlements, churches have stood on this site.
+Throughout the history of Cologne, since the earliest Roman settlements, churches have stood on the site where the Kolumba Museum stands today.
 In medieval times, when the Saint Kolumba parish was Cologne's largest and most dominant the splendid Kolumba Church was built to properly demonstrate the power of the parish.
 It stood until 1943, where the site was tragically demolished - along with the rest of the city - by the allied air strike.
 Since then, the ruins were largely left untouched, with the exception of a small octogonal chapel built in 1949 by local architect Gottfried Böhm in rememberance of the devastating bombing.

 It might appear to be hopeless to reconcile